Back to Blog

 This is one of the reasons I've been encouraging buyers to seriously consider 2-1 buydowns in the current market.
 If rates continue to come down, you get lower payments now AND a refinance opportunity later.
 If rates stay flat, you still saved thousands in the first two years.

-Permanent Buydowns: Paying Points
+Permanent Buydowns: Paying Points (Expanded)

 If you're more interested in reducing your rate for the full 30-year term, you can pay discount points at closing.
 The standard rule of thumb: